Yoga and the Fluid Body, November 19, 2016, The Yoga Room Berkeley

 Foundation is Non Dual (Advaita) Wisdom: Can we differentiate The Seer from the Seen, Purusha from Prakriiti, Awareness from what arises in Awareness?
 This essential skill is known as viveka in Sanskrit.
 (See PYS II-17 – II-26) Differentiating “Now” vs ‘clock time’ is a very practical and easy entry into this.

 Why is this essential?
-Most of the world is caught up in movement and action, unknowncompletely missing the ever-present unbounded, unchanging stillness that is the source/background of action.
+Most of the world is caught up in movement and action, completely missing the ever-present unbounded, unchanging stillness that is the source/background of action.
 In stillness, we can step out of habit and open to new possibilities; we can rest deeply, even if only for a few moments; and hopefully, we can realize that this unconditioned stillness is the very core of being, the home of the soul.
 Of course, the heart always knows this, which is why all practice begins and returns to the heart again and again.

 Out of the unbounded quantum field of possibilities in stillness,